-You may wish to be mindful of time and keep it shorter and more manageable especially if it is an unfamiliar environment and to look out for cues for signs of fatigue.
-The quality of the day is worth much more it’s weight in gold then a quantity of time that is stressful, uncomfortable and unpleasant for everyone.
-In an external environment, it would be ideal to have quiet spaces in the event some living areas become too uncomfortable if there are too much visual or auditory stimuli which can happen when there are some people in the room.
+You may wish to be mindful of the time and keep it shorter and more manageable especially if it is an unfamiliar environment and to look out for cues for signs of fatigue.
+The quality of the day is worth much more its weight in gold than a quantity of time that is stressful, uncomfortable and unpleasant for everyone.
+In an external environment, it would be ideal to have quiet spaces in the event some living areas become too uncomfortable if there are too many visual or auditory stimuli which can happen when there are some people in the room.

-Be careful with the placement of objects that are flammable, sharp or otherwise dangerous objects and ensure that your loved one is supervised at all times especially in an unfamiliar environment.
-Some examples of items in Asia, containing an open flame or heat are from open barbeques, gas cookers, candles, a working hotpot or steamboat in the vicinity.
+Be careful with the placement of objects that are flammable, sharp or otherwise dangerous objects and ensure that your loved one is supervised at all times, especially in an unfamiliar environment.
+Some examples of items in Asia, containing an open flame or heat are open barbeques, gas cookers, candles, a working hotpot or steamboats in the vicinity.

 For more information, you can refer to the following resources: